Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • Store receipts more easily by snapping a quick photo, so they can claim tax relief on any allowable expenses

-What is Making Tax Digital for Income Tax Self Assessment?
+What is Making Tax Digital for Income Tax?

-MTD ITSA is the forthcoming phase of the Making Tax Digital schedule, which will take over the current Self Assessment system.
+MTD IT is the forthcoming phase of the Making Tax Digital schedule, which will take over the current Self Assessment system.
 To comply, you’ll keep digital records using software that works with Making Tax Digital for Income Tax.
 The software must allow you to:

 • Create digital records for all of your business transactions